 The Fort George Wright monument tells the story of the fort from its creation in 1895 to its acquisition by the Mukogawa Fort Wright Institute in 1990.
 The Mukogawa Fort Wright Institute has started many initiatives to maintain the historic buildings of the fort.
 The monument serves as a reminder of the base's past.
 However one important element of the story is left out, namely, who was George Wright?

 The Army response was immediate and extreme.
-Col. George Wright was sent on a merciless punitive expedition throughout the Spokane Valley.
-He routed native forces at The Battle of Four Lakes near present-day Medical Lake, and slaughtered over 600 captured Palouse horses near the Idaho border, destroying the tribe's economy and causing food shortages and even starvation.
-Wright fought a four day long battle called The Battle of Spokane Plains, which ended with his victory on the site of the future Fort George Wright.
+Col. George Wright was sent on a merciless punitive expedition throughout eastern Washington and into northern Idaho.
+He routed native forces at The Battle of Four Lakes near present-day Medical Lake, and slaughtered over 600 captured horses near the Idaho border, destroying the tribe's economy and causing food shortages and even starvation.
+Wright fought the four day long Battle of Spokane Plains, which ended with his victory on the site of the future Fort George Wright.

 Fort George Wright was named for the Colonel as a reminder of the "pacification" of the Inland Empire.
-An unsuccessful effort was made to re-name Fort George Wright Drive, the road the fort sits upon, to a more culturally sensitive Native American name.
+In the 1990s an unsuccessful effort was made to re-name Fort George Wright Drive, the road the fort sits upon, to a more culturally sensitive Native American name.
 The fort itself has escaped these efforts.